Marine life of Malapascua

 This fascinating little creature is another reason to go night diving on the muck.
 Bobtail squid, more closely related to cuttlefish than they are squid.
 They hide in the sand by day and come out at night to hunt.
 Resembling tiny little cuttlefish with a rounder shaped mantle they are generally between 1 and 8 cm in length.
 What makes this creature so extraordinary is that they glow in the dark.
 They have a symbiotic relationship with bioluminescent bacteria that live in a specialised light organ within the squid’s mantle.
 The squid’s underbelly glows, mimicking moonlight, making it essentially invisible to predators below.

 Octopuses are well-known by their eight sucker-equipped arms surrounding their mouth.
-First of all these cephalopods are thought to be the most intelligent (even cunning) of all invertebrates.
+First of all, we think of these cephalopods to be the most intelligent (even cunning) of all invertebrates.
 Secondly they have an uncanny ability to disappear into their surrounding either through camouflage or fitting their soft bodies into impossibly small spaces.
 More importantly, octopuses can quickly change the colour of their skin to match their surrounding.
 The only hard part to this incredible creature is the very strong and sharp beak in its mouth.
 The rest of it is soft and flexible enough to melt into cracks and crevices.
 Octopuses also squirt dark ink when threatened thus confusing predators and clouding their escape.

 What a beauty!
 You can find wonderpus octopus in shallow areas around the Philippines and the Coral Sea.
 Their common colouring is reddish brown and white bars and spots.
 Even for octopus, this species has exceptionally long arms.
 These cunning hunters are most active at dusk.